ddsky/spoonacular-api-clients/javascript/docs/RecipesApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.RecipesApi();
-let ingredientName = flour; // String | The ingredient which you want to convert. let sourceAmount = 2.5; // Number | The amount from which you want to convert, e.g. the 2.5 in \"2.5 cups of flour to grams\". let sourceUnit = cups; // String | The unit from which you want to convert, e.g. the grams in \"2.5 cups of flour to grams\".
-You can also use \"piece\", e.g. \"3.4 oz tomatoes to piece\" let targetUnit = grams; // String | The unit to which you want to convert, e.g. the grams in \"2.5 cups of flour to grams\".
+let ingredientName = "flour"; // String | The ingredient which you want to convert. let sourceAmount = 2.5; // Number | The amount from which you want to convert, e.g. the 2.5 in \"2.5 cups of flour to grams\". let sourceUnit = "cups"; // String | The unit from which you want to convert, e.g. the grams in \"2.5 cups of flour to grams\".
+You can also use \"piece\", e.g. \"3.4 oz tomatoes to piece\" let targetUnit = "grams"; // String | The unit to which you want to convert, e.g. the grams in \"2.5 cups of flour to grams\".
 You can also use \"piece\", e.g. \"3.4 oz tomatoes to piece\" apiInstance.convertAmounts(ingredientName, sourceAmount, sourceUnit, targetUnit, (error, data, response) => {
   if (error) {
     console.error(error);